AbukDuot/product-catalog-api/README.md

-# **Product Catalog API**
+# Product Catalog API

-The Product Catalog API is a RESTful service for managing products, categories, and user authentication.
-Built with **Node.js**, **Express.js**, and **MongoDB**. it supports secure user authentication, product and category CRUD operations, and inventory tracking.
+The Product Catalog API is a RESTful service for managing products, categories, inventories, and user authentication.
+Built with **Node.js**, **Express.js**, and **MongoDB**, it supports secure user authentication, product and category CRUD operations, inventory tracking, and more.
 The API ensures role-based access control, error handling, and scalability for e-commerce applications.

 ---

-## **Features**
+## Features

 - **Product Management**: Create, read, update, and delete products.
 - **Category Management**: Organize products into categories.